The Cost of Career: A Woman’s Dilemma of Pay or Passion

 As a woman entering a traditionally male dominated field, I have seen firsthand the way the majority flocks together.
 I once took a calculus class where only six of the thirty students were female.
 This may seem like an insignificant experience but observing how the men congregated together was a powerful thing.
 It reminded me of the challenges that I will face in the field of business management.
 But more importantly, having this experience shed light on what must happen in my field and many in order to close the wage gap.
 I realized that it is inevitable that most men will lift each other up before considering a woman for the same positions.
 Therefore, women must band together and break through these glass ceilings that are keeping us down.
 If men in high up positions have that much say, then it will take women in those same positions to use their influence to influence the fate of other women.
 The dynamic of women lifting women just as men traditionally do is dire for the shrinking of the gender pay gap.

 So how do we break free from this cycle of gender inequality in the workplace?
 How do women rise in the ranks to help lift each other up to positions that we are qualified for but for which we are looked over due to our gender?
 It’s simple really, we teach our daughters that they can be whatever they want to be despite gender roles.
 And most importantly, if you are a woman who wants to make it in a male dominated field, you go for it.
 Is it fair that women have to choose between joining a field where there is potential to earn the same as a man or joining a field where you must work three times as hard to earn half of your male coworker’s wage?
 Absolutely not.
 Is it insulting that this is still a problem in 2019?
 Absolutely, so this is a call to action.
 If you are a woman who wants to “get her hands dirty” in a “man’s” occupation, do it.
 If we keep turning away from these jobs because of the wage gap, we will never be able to close it.
 We must follow our passions and rise up.
 Only then can we impact the pay and upward mobility of other women and pave the way for a new era in which we finally reach a greater level of equality in the workplace.
 Should closing the gender pay gap fall solely on women?
-Of course it’s not, but as Isabel Allande once said, “a man does what he can; a woman does what a man cannot.”
+Of course not, but as Isabel Allande once said, “a man does what he can; a woman does what a man cannot.”